tatsujb/installFAFscript/README.md

 if you select yes you are then asked whether you want to install FA to default dir and drive (SDA), at your discretion you may choose no and you will be prompted with a Gui to pick the folder.

-### 5th
+### 5th (I chose "yes I do not have FA installed", if not skip this step)

-After you've made your choices (let's assume you are in the use-case where you asked FA to be installed, if not sckip this step), a new terminal tab starts up that starts by launching steam.
+After you've made your choices a new terminal tab opens up that begins by launching steam.

 At a certain point steam starts up and you'll need to enter Steam Guard.